AI prompts

 according to a set of defined rules.

-For applications using prompt chaining, Step Functions can orchestrate complex chains of prompts and invoke foundation models in Bedrock.
+Step Functions can orchestrate complex workflows and invoke foundation models in Bedrock.

-Beyond simple ordered chains of prompts, Step Functions workflows can contain loops, map jobs, parallel jobs,
+Beyond simple ordered chains of prompts, Step Functions state machines can contain loops, map jobs, parallel jobs,

 conditions, and input/output manipulation.
-Workflows can also chain together steps that invoke a foundation model in Bedrock,
+State machines can also chain together steps that invoke a foundation model in Bedrock,

 steps that invoke custom code in AWS Lambda functions, and steps that interact with over 220 AWS services.

-Both Bedrock and Step Functions are serverless, so you don't have to manage any infrastructure to deploy and scale up your application.
+so you don't need to manage any infrastructure to deploy and scale up your application.

 <!-- toc -->